A stance, with the hands on the hips and elbows directed outwards.

 The spelling didn't settle down until the 20th century.
 In the preceding centuries, when the need for standardised spelling wasn't keenly felt, many variants were used - kenbow, kemboll, a-gambo, kimbow, akembo - anything that sounded like kenebowe.

 How 'kenebowe' derived isn't clear.
-Some scholars have suggested that it originated as the Icelandic 'keng-boginn', i.e. 'bent in a horse-shoe curve'.
-Others have put forward the Middle English 'cam bow', i.e. 'crooked bow'.
+Some scholars have suggested that it originated as the Icelandic 'keng-boginn', that is, 'bent in a horse-shoe curve'.
+Others have put forward the Middle English 'cam bow', that is, 'crooked bow'.